Can I have two electric vehicle chargers at home?

 1. How much will it cost to have two EV chargers?

-On average, the cost of a home electric vehicle charger and its installation combined is approximately £1,000, so double that, and you are looking at over two thousand pounds for two electric vehicle chargers and their installation (depending on what models you choose).
+On average, the cost of a home electric vehicle charger and its installation combined is approximately £1,000.
+So, double that, and you are looking at over £2,000 for two electric vehicle chargers and their installation (depending on what models you choose).

 There are ways to help cushion the cost.
 Firstly, if you are eligible for the new EV Chargepoint Grant, you could subsidise one of the electric vehicle chargers by £350.
 However, this is only if you live in a flat or rented accommodation.
 It’s important to note that you can only claim it against one electric vehicle charger as well.